Northwest Indian War: 1792

-Rufus Putnam, who had led the settlement of Marietta, was commissioned a brigadier general and tasked with arranging a truce with the Northwestern Confederacy.
-Alarmed by the killing of the previous emissaries, he instead went to Vincennes and in September 1792 negotiated a treaty with tribes of the lower Wabash River.
-Knox believed this treaty had weakened the confederacy by 800 warriors, though in fact the signers were not militant members of the confederacy.
+Rufus Putnam, who had led the settlement of Marietta, was commissioned as a brigadier general and tasked with arranging a truce with the Northwestern Confederacy.
+Alarmed by the killing of the previous emissaries, he instead went to Vincennes and, in September 1792, negotiated a treaty with tribes of the lower Wabash River.
+Knox believed this treaty had weakened the confederacy by 800 warriors, though the signers were not militant members of the confederacy.
 In any event, the U.S. Senate ultimately rejected the treaty because it did not specify that only the United States could purchase Native lands.

 Beginning in late September 1792, the Natives held a large council at the Glaize with representatives from numerous tribes, with a reported 3,600 warriors in attendance.
 Delegates from the Iroquois, including Red Jacket, came to present the peace offer from the United States.
 Red Jacket advised the confederacy to accept the Muskingum River as the boundary between the United States and Native territory.
 The Shawnee orator Red Pole spoke on behalf of the confederacy.
 Red Pole denounced the Iroquois for meeting privately with the Americans to discuss further land cessions.
 "We do not want compensation" from the Americans, said Red Pole.
 "We want restitution of our country."
-After much debate, the council endorsed Red Pole's position: the Ohio River was the only acceptable boundary and American forts north of the river must be destroyed.
+After much debate, the council endorsed Red Pole's position: the Ohio River was the only acceptable boundary, and American forts north of the river must be destroyed.
 The council also agreed to meet with the Americans in 1793.

-When Red Jacket reported the decision of council to an American official in November, he omitted the confederacy's demands about the Ohio River boundary and the destruction of the forts.
+When Red Jacket reported the council decision to an American official in November, he omitted the confederacy's demands about the Ohio River boundary and the destruction of the forts.
 As a result, the Americans were given an erroneous impression that the confederacy was prepared to accept U.S. terms.
 Knox agreed to send treaty commissioners to the 1793 council and suspend all offensive operations until that time, angering General Wayne, who had hoped to launch the next American invasion in 1793.